mraabo/AlienInvasion/README.md

 ## Disclaimer

-The game is still very much in progress, so many core features haven't been implemented yet and the game might be unplayable.
+The game is still much in progress, so a few features haven't been implemented yet, like the saving of highscores and other minor things.

 ## Usage